pytorch/tensordict/CONTRIBUTING.md

 Install the library as suggested in the README.
 For advanced features, it is preferable to install the nightly built of pytorch.

-Make sure you install torchrl in develop mode by running
+Make sure you install tensordict in develop mode by running
 ```
 python setup.py develop
 ```